rbreckner/fm-challenges-angular/src/app/qr-code/qr-code-v1/README.md

 Stumbled upon [margin collapse](https://www.joshwcomeau.com/css/rules-of-margin-collapse/).
 I ran into this problem several times at work, not really questioning it then.

-Need to learn when to use Padding vs Margin.
+Need to learn when to use padding vs margin.

 ### Continued development